-A Conventional loan is any mortgage that is not guaranteed by the Federal government.
+A Conventional loan is any mortgage that the Federal government does not guarantee.
 Mortgage loans guaranteed by the Federal government include FHA mortgage loans and VA mortgage loans.

 The best mortgage rates in California are usually Conventional loans (not always).

 A Conforming mortgage loan is any mortgage that follows (“conforms”) the underwriting guidelines of Fannie Mae and Freddie Mac.
 A Conforming loan is also a Conventional loan, but not all Conventional loans are Confirming loans (see Jumbos).

 Fannie Mae and Freddie Mac do not provide mortgage loans directly to consumers.
 Mortgage lenders provide Conforming mortgage loans to consumers.

 An FHA mortgage is a government-backed mortgage program designed to help people with less-than-perfect credit and those who have limited down payment funds to buy a home.